LUXTACO/MusicData-Lib/README.md

 ## Installation

-Spotify-Lib requires the BeautifulSoup library for parsing HTML.
+MusicData-Lib requires the BeautifulSoup library for parsing HTML.
 Install it using pip:

 ```bash
 pip install beautifulsoup4